 Alternatively, you can use the Scottish Government’s postcode checker to find out which tier your postcode is under.
 Click here to find the postcode checker.
 Restrictions levels are reviewed weekly, so be sure to keep an eye out for any changes in your area.

-Since early January, all of Scotland, with the exception of the Orkney Islands, Shetland Islands, and Western Isles, has been under enhanced level 4 restrictions.
-These restrictions are due to begin easing throughout April, May, and June.
+Local restrictions are due to ease throughout June.
 You can find details of the timetable for restrictions easing on the Scottish Government website.

 Welcome to the Hub.
 We hope you’ll find the support you’re looking for.
 To help us improve the site and make it relevant to you, please take a minute to answer a few quick questions.
 Thank you.Give us feedback